-Criteria Name State of independence (Note 2) Number of concurrent duties as an independent director at a public company Li, Ta-Ching of the Audit Committee.
-Not a person with any of the circumstances under Article 30 of the shares of the company, or that ranks among the top five in shareholdings, or that designates its representative to serve as a director or supervisor of the company under Article 27, paragraph 1 None Cheng, Tien-Tsung MBA, Santa Clara Univeristy in California, USA; used to the CEO of FIH Mobile Limited, a subsidiary of FOXCONN Group, the Vice President of FOXCONN Group, the Asia Region President of Texas Instruments, and the President of China Region, HP.
+Criteria Name Professional qualifications and experience (Note 1) State of independence (Note 2) Number of concurrent duties as an independent director at a Li, Ta-Ching University; used to be the COO of Stark Technology Inc. Being an expert in industry analysis and management and corporate governance, Mr. Li, Ta-Ching is able to submit recommendations with respect to business decision-making, to an extent that improves the Board (6) Not a director, supervisor, or employee of a company whose majority board seats and voting rights are controlled by a person same as the person controlling a majority seats and voting powers of the Company.
+(7) Not a director, supervisor, or employee of a company or institution public company Cheng, Tien-Tsung MBA, Santa Clara Univeristy in California, USA; used to the CEO of FIH Mobile Limited, a subsidiary of FOXCONN Group, the Vice President of FOXCONN Group, the Asia Region President of Texas Instruments, and the President of China Region, HP.
 Being an expert in industry management and administration, international marketing, and corporate governance, Mr. Cheng, Tien-Tsung is able to submit recommendations with respect to business decision-making, to an extent that improves the Board of Directors' corporate governance quality and the supervisory function of the Audit Committee.
 Not a person with any of the circumstances under Article 30 of the Company Act. whose chairman, general manager, or a person holding an equivalent position is a person same as the chairman, general manager, or a person holding an equivalent position of the Company, or a spouse thereof.
 (8) Not a director, supervisor, manager, or shareholder holding 5% or more of the shares of a specific company or institution with a financial or business relationship with the Company.
 (9) Not a professional individual who, or an owner, partner, director, supervisor, or manager of a sole proprietorship, partnership, company, or institution that, provides auditing services to the Company or any affiliate of the company, or that provides commercial, legal, financial, accounting or related services to the Company or any affiliate of the company over the past 2 years and has received cumulative compensation not exceeding NT\$500,000, or a spouse thereof; (10) Not a person who is a spouse or relatives of second degree of kinship of other directors.
 (11) Not a person elected in the capacity of the government, a corporation, or a representative as provided in Article 27 of the Company Act.
 1